 The best Internet TV for closed captions

-If you need closed captions or subtitles to watch your favourite TV shows and movies on stream then these Internet TV providers offer just that.
+Need closed captions or subtitles to watch your favourite TV shows and movies on stream?
+These Internet TV providers offer just that.

-Closed captioning and subtitles mean that anyone who requires (or would prefer) to see the audio written down for them is able to watch their shows and movies without raising an eyebrow wondering, "What the heck is going on?"
+Closed captioning (CC) and subtitles mean that anyone who requires (or would prefer) to see the audio spelled out on the screen is able to watch their shows and movies without raising an eyebrow wondering: "What the heck is going on?"

-So because there's nothing worse than being left out of a joke, here's a comparison of which Video On Demand services and whether they enable you to access closed captioning and subtitles or not (and how you can turn them on, if they do).
+So because there's nothing worse than being left out of a joke, here's a comparison of which Video On Demand services and whether they enable you to access CC and subtitles or not (and how you can turn them on, if they do).

 |Stan||Limited content only||Mainly foreign films with English subtitles "burnt in" to the picture and any shows that have a CC icon on the video's details page before playback.|